eight04/db-to-cloud/README.md

 Drives
 -------

-The library already implemented 5 cloud drive adapters.
+The library includes 5 cloud drive adapters.

+Various adapters require browser builtins (e.g. `fetch`, `FormData`, `Blob`).
+You can check how do we implement such features in Node.js by looking into the test file.

 ### fsDrive